 At first, she purchased ready-made pens from Shaher.
 After, she ordered more pens with the designs she liked.

 Shaher has received around 25 clients from around Canada and mostly receives orders from friends and their friends.

 “I made pens in bulks to sell them, but I also make pens on order,” says Shaher.
 “My clients would buy a few and if someone needed such pens, my friend would direct them to me.”

-Currently, she is studying pre-health sciences at Algonquin College, so she finds it hard to prepare her orders on time.
+Currently, she is studying preparation for health science with the academic access centre at Algonquin College, so she finds it hard to prepare her orders on time.

 “Carving wood to make pens keeps my schedule busy, but because it’s something that I enjoy doing, it’s a way for me to clear my mind and de-stress,” says Shaher.
 “It also helps me learn time management, as it requires much time.”

 “I’m always thinking of new designs to expand my product that keeps me awake at nights.”

 She plans to construct her site and sell her pens online through Canada Post.
 On social media, she just started an Instagram account called, @woodhauscreations, where she displays her work.